Infinity Broadcasting Corporation: Departure of Mel Karmazin and Epilogue

 Karmazin resigned in May 2004, due to many differences with Redstone.
 Karmazin later said he didn't get along with Redstone and found it difficult to be "No. 2" at a company, but particularly under Redstone.
 The two executives continued to snipe at each other through the media even a year after Karmazin left Viacom.

 On December 14, 2005, Infinity Broadcasting reverted to CBS Radio, and joined with the CBS and UPN networks (the latter of which would later merge with former rival network The WB to form The CW), Paramount's television properties, Showtime Networks, Viacom Outdoor, Simon & Schuster, and Paramount Parks into a revived CBS Corporation.
 At that time, CBS Corp. spun off the "new" Viacom, which included MTV Networks, BET, and Paramount Pictures, among other assets.
 CBS Radio was sold to Entercom (now Audacy, Inc.) on November 17, 2017.

-The Infinity Radio name and logo were used for an online-only variety hits station on CBS Radio's streaming platform, InfinityRadio.com and Radio.com, presumably to prevent trademark dilution.
+The Infinity Radio name and logo were used for an online-only variety hits station on CBS Radio's streaming platform, InfinityRadio.com and Radio.com, to maintain trademark rights.
 As of 2021 the infinityradio.com website resolves to audacy.com which still preserves the current trademark registration.
+The Infinity brand was later repurposed by Audacy for its Infinity Sports Network (after its transitional rights to the CBS Sports branding expired), and Infinity Networks—a syndication unit launched in 2025.